freealise/freealise/psy/README.md

 when did I reject Metatron (Daat) ?
 Enoch -> Metatron, therefore Metatron has freedom of will
-Metatron is a benevolent ghost of a tzaddik (opposite of dybbuk)
+Metatron is a benevolent ghost (spirit) of a tzaddik (opposite of dybbuk)

 obsession with external drugs or technology to induce mystical experience in ignorance of natural capacity of any human for this